ABOUT CAPTAIN JOHN D. MASON AND OUR PROGRAM

 Program Email: CaptainJohnDMasonProgram@mcw.edu

-Office phone: (414) 955-8910
+Office: (414) 955-8910

 Captain John D. Mason served in Vietnam with the Second Battalion, Twelfth Marines, Third Marine Division.
 He was awarded the Bronze Star Medal with the Combat “V” for his valor and honorable service.
 John reflected on his military training and values when faced with personal and professional challenges.